ironhack-labs/lab-javascript-maze/README.md

 ## Introduction

-During an amazing trip to the mountains, we have a great chance: to visit a mine.
-It seems very sure, but during the visit we get trapped under ground!
-The mine seems a maze, so we will need to create a maze solver to be able to get out from there.
+During an amazing trip to the mountains, we have the opportunity to visit a mine.
+It seems very solid, but during the visit we get trapped underground!
+The mine is a maze, so we need to create a maze solver to be able to get out from there.

 ![Maze Picture](https://i.imgur.com/DDuEYCb.png)

-We have prepared a bunch of tests that will guide you through the process, and will help you get out of there as soon as we can.
+We have prepared a bunch of tests that will guide you through the process and will help us get out of there as soon as we can.
 Before start coding, we are going to play a blockly game that will help you to understand how the maze solver will work.

 ## Blockly Games: Maze